-Grocery shopping is a part of our weekly routine, but while we check items off our lists, 3.4 million Americans working in the 38,000 grocery stores across the country are facing risk of serious injury.
+Grocery shopping is a weekly routine, while we check items off our lists, 3.4 million Americans working in the 38,000 grocery stores across the country face risk of serious injury.

 In comparison, sawmills had 57 severe hand injuries, 52 of which resulted in amputation.